pjbroad/meters/README.md

 Meters is a web application that uses MongoDB to record and retrieve utility meter readings.
 Mongo access is provided through a python-flask API.
-Currently gas and electricity readings are supported but other utilities could be added easily.
-While raw readings are recorded, the plotted graph shows the difference between the current and previous readings, calculated as units-per-day.
+I use gas and electricity readings but other utilities can be set when configuring the application.
+While raw readings are recorded but the plotted graph shows the difference between the current and previous readings, calculated as units-consumed-per-day.

 ![Web Application screen shot](webapp.png)